Prem-sharma34/simple_url_shortner/README.md

 # LinkShort - URL Shortener

-A modern URL shortener built with Flask and SQLite featuring a sleek glass-morphism design.
+A modern open-source URL shortener built with Flask and SQLite featuring a sleek glass-morphism design.

 ## ✨ Features